elestilo/el./wc_get_products-and-WC_Product_Query.md

 **visibility**

-Accepts a string or array of strings: One or more of 'visible', 'catalog', 'search', or 'hidden'.
+Accepts a string: One of 'visible', 'catalog', 'search', or 'hidden'.

 ```
 // Get products that show in the catalog.
 $args = array(
-    'visibility' => array( 'visible', 'catalog' ),
+    'visibility' => 'catalog',
 );
 $products = wc_get_products( $args );
 ```